Monetization

 As discussed above, considering the length of your content is important when strategizing how to increase your YouTube earnings.

 For example, let’s say you’re trying to meet your 4,000 watch hours within one year of getting started as a YouTuber.
-Many content creators suggest producing 20-60 minute podcasts or live streams.
+Many content creators suggest producing 20 to 60-minute podcasts or live streams.
 Why?
-Because this type of content counts towards your 4,000 watch hours, but it’s less time-consuming than creating several shorter-length videos that require more production and editing hours.
+This type of content counts towards your 4,000 watch hours, but it’s less time-consuming than creating several shorter-length videos that require more production and editing hours.

-Some of the most popular types of YouTube content include:
+There are several types of content on YouTube.
+Some of the most popular types include:

-• Music: Music videos, covers, and original songs attract a large audience on YouTube.
-Plus, music videos have the added bonus of attracting the type of viewer that listens to a song (AKA watches your video) over and over again.
+- Music: Music videos, covers, and original songs attract a large audience on YouTube.
+Plus, music videos have the added bonus of attracting the type of viewer that listens to a song (in other words, watches your video) over and over again.

 These are just some typical examples of types of revenue-generating content on YouTube.
 Don’t sweat it if you feel like your content niche doesn’t fit into any of these bullets.
 As long as you’re sticking to your personal brand, you’re headed down the right path.